kcmw3e/rirekisho/src/work.typ

 //     The experience to show; it should be a dictionary formatted like the one
 //     returned from `Work-experience`.
 // - `date-format`: `str` | `none`
 //     The format string passed to `datetime.display`.
-If `none`, the format is
-//     simply the name of the month followed by the year.
-This only takes effect
-//     when a work experience `start` or `end` field is a `datetime` and gets
+See `show-timeframe` for
-//     ignored otherwise.
+//     details.
 //
 // # Notes
 // - Any field in the work experience that is of type `content` will not be